appliedbinf/pima/README.md

   --bundle <PATH>                             Local Tectonic bundle (default : None) --fake-run                                  Don't actually run the pipeline, just pretend to (default : False)
 ```
+The --genome-size option where the Genome size estimate for the assembly must be provided is recommended but not required.
+For error correcting purposes, if illumina reads are used along with ONT reads, this pipeline will map the illumina reads against the ONT assembly.
+It will then pass the resulting BAM file, and the ONT assembly into Pilon.
+This will give us a new assembly with error corrections in ONT assembly.

 ## Literature Citations
 - McLaughlin HP, Bugrysheva JV, Conley AB, Gulvik CA, Kolton CB, Marston C, Swaney E, Lonsway DR, Cherney B, Gargis AS, Kongphet-Tran T, Lascols C, Michel P, Villanueva J, Hoffmaster ER, Gee JE, Sue D. 2020.
 When minutes matter: rapid nanopore whole genome sequencing for anthrax emergency preparedness.
 Emerging Infectious Diseases